 Linen is a luxurious fabric.
 It has a cool soft feel which drapes wonderfully and just gets better and better with age.
 It has a natural lustre to it and even undyed linens are a beautiful natural and calming hue.
 A linen quilt will always be an exceptionally lovely quilt.

 BUT linen has a reputation for being tricky to sew with.
-Luckily when making my Rockwood Quilt, pictured above, I brought to the table all my experience of working with linens from my time as an upholsterer which meant I avoided many of the pitfalls.
+Luckily when making my Rockwood Quilt by The Blanket Statement, pictured above, I brought to the table all my experience of working with linens from my time as an upholsterer which meant I avoided many of the pitfalls.
 And I'm going to share them with you here so that you can too!

 For the Rockwood quilt I used Kona Essex Linens from Robert Kaufman which are 55% linen and 45% cotton.
 They have the look and feel of pure of linens with a little extra stability provided by the cotton.